 "The set of structures needed to reason about the system, which comprises software elements, relations among them, and properties of both." - from Documenting Software Architectures by Clements et al.

-I believe most who read this definition think the same, that it is a very broad definition, but it is actually the shortest yet most precise definition I have come across.
-As architecture can describe different aspects and levels of software architecture the word "structures" can be anything from structuring a database, a suite of applications or the layers in your application.
+Most who read the above definition likely think the same, that it is a very broad definition, but it is a short and yet precise definition.
+As software architecture can describe different aspects and levels of software the word "structures" can be anything from structuring a database, a suite of applications or the layers in your application.
 "Reason about" is great as this is often what we need when we look at diagrams, we need to understand what we are about to build or understand how something was built.
-The wording "reason about" leaves the level of detail to be open, as there is no exact level of detail that must be given, but it should be enough to make reason of the architecture you are looking at.
+The wording "reason about" leaves the level of detail open, as there is no exact level of detail that must be given, but it should be enough to make sense of the architecture you are looking at.

 "Software elements, relations among them and properties" is general enough that it can describe anything from classes to a suite of applications and how they interact.
-What properties needs to be documented for the architecture to be descriptive is again up to what is needed to reason with it.
+What properties need to be documented for the architecture to be descriptive is again up to what is needed to reason with it.
 For a description of how several services interacts a description of their APIs and how they are consumed, would be a good list of properties.
-For classes their public members would be a good list of properties.
+For classes their public members would be a good list of properties as well.

 The book "Software Architecture In Practice" contains the following definition: